leylabmpi/StrainVis/StrainVis_app/manual.md

 The features are derived from the uploaded metadata file and can be interactively selected from a drop-down menu.
 The colors of the same / different feature categories can be changed using the color-picker widgets.
 When using metadata, the P-values of the comparisons for the selected feature can be downloaded in addition to the APSS table.

+### ANI analysis

+### ANI distribution among species plot

+This plot shows the ANI distribution among all the compared sample-pairs of each included species as a boxplot.
+It provides the same customization options as the APSS distribution among species plot, explained in details above.